 And diminishing the value of the KJV by claiming certain verses are incorrectly translated, when the reasoning of its translators is no longer available, is subjective at best and does more harm than good.
-No imperfection in the KJV causes us to believe or act improperly as we trust and obey it (unlike most newer translations – e.g. His Virgin).
+No imperfection in the KJV causes us to believe or act improperly as we trust and obey it (unlike most newer translations – e.g. His Virgin, Purging All Meats.
 This should be the whole of the matter … it’s the very reason we have the Word of God.
 What’s left to discuss?

 God inspired His Word in written form to accomplish a purpose, which is unfulfilled merely by the autographs: to enable His elect, in many ages and nations and languages, to be mature and complete, thoroughly and completely equipped unto all good works.
 (2Ti 3:16-17)

 God didn’t inspire His Word in vain: He says the scripture cannot be broken.
 (Jn 10:35) We can be sure He has preserved His Word across time, and across languages, sufficiently to achieve His purpose.
 That’s exactly what God does — faithfully keep His promises.
-So, find His Word in a language you can understand today; trust it, memorize it, and obey it as the very Word of God.
+So, find His Word in a language you can understand today; trust it, memorize it, meditate on it daily, and obey it as the very Word of God.